 Virtual i – O has made some influential friends lately.
 IBM and Microsoft have aggreed to support the company’s i – glasses.
 Virtual i – O’s headset will be compatible with a large number of future Microsoft Windows 95 and IBM OS/2 games.
 The Amiga development community also showed interest for the i -glasses.
 We think that this is the break through of VR.
 Make your mind move.

 See you on the other side.

 Not many Amiga games got the support.
 But some of the best Amiga 3D FPS games such as Nemac IV DC and Gloom Deluxe got native support.
 When you start Gloom Deluxe preferences.
 Then you can choose to use i-Glasses mode or not.
 It was pretty awesome, but people didn’t understand where Virtual Reality marked was heading and in summer 1996 ESCOM had to close it doors.

 Gloom Deluxe iGlasses option in the Preferences for the game

-Here is how Gloom Deluxe version that came out in 1995 offered support for these i-Glasses from ESCOM and Amiga Technologies.
-Including iGlasses! it also supports to be played on a Screen and in a Window!
+Here is how the Gloom Deluxe version that came out in 1995 offered support for these i-Glasses from ESCOM and Amiga Technologies.
+Including iGlasses! it also supports being played on a Screen and in a Window!
 You can also select different C2P Routine for the game.
 A fantastic 3D FPS game for Amiga!